akeneo-presales/apps-workshop-partners/README.md

 - Once the app registered in the PIM, you can [Connect to your app](https://api.akeneo.com/tutorials/how-to-get-your-app-token.html#step-4-run-your-local-app), then you will be prompted to register your PIM environment by providing the client id and the client secret you get on the previous step

-## Step 3: Install Third-Party API Client and add Service Account configuration
+## Step 2: Install Third-Party API Client and add Service Account configuration

+### Add the google/cloud-vision dependency

 In this step, you will install the Third-Party API client for addressing the Google Vision API, which will be used in your custom app.
 Follow the steps below to integrate the client into your project: